Albuquerque, New Mexico

 New Mexico Lifestyle for Less

-Public Schools are ranked low and crime is high across some neighborhoods.
+The city gets dinged on crime but it's like most larger cities on that account, some neighborhoods get more crime than others, just be smart and you'll be fine.
 It’s also fairly remote.
 The ‘International’ in The Albuquerque International Sunport is a fib.
 There are no international flights out of the ABQ and direct flights to big US cities are limited.
-The drive to Santa Fe is under an hour but driving to any other cities (Denver, Phoenix, Texas cities etc.) is quite a haul.
-Speaking of driving, the sprawl of the city makes a car a necessity.
+The drive to Santa Fe is under an hour, but driving to other cities (Denver, Phoenix, Texas, etc.) is quite a haul.
+Speaking of driving, the city's sprawl makes a car a necessity.

 Albuquerque is well known for its polarizing suburban vibes that people either love or despise.
 If you’ve had unpleasant experiences with suburbia, check out other cities.
 This family-friendly suburban culture brings with it more zoos and museums than nightlight spots.